gotsupa/nipa-backend/README.md

 ### 6. Delete the ticket

 Once the ticket have been created.
 It could not be deleted.
-If you try to delete the ticket, there will occure an error.
+If you try to delete the ticket, there will occur an error.